tonytins/zsandbox/README.md

 # Zig Sandbox (zsandbox)

-Zig Sandbox, or zsandbox, is a personal testing ground for exploring the capabilities and syntax of the Zig programming language.
+Zig Sandbox is a personal testing ground for exploring the capabilities and syntax of the Zig programming language.

 ## Requirements